Lost Highway (film): Development

 Author Barry Gifford co-wrote the screenplay with Lynch.

-Lost Highway was directed by David Lynch as his first feature film since Twin Peaks: Fire Walk with Me (1992), a prequel to his television series Twin Peaks (1990–1991).
+Lost Highway was directed by David Lynch as his first feature film since Twin Peaks: Fire Walk with Me (1992), a prequel to his television series Twin Peaks (1990–1991; 2017).
 He came across the phrase "lost highway" in the book Night People (1992) by Barry Gifford.
-Because Lynch knew the writer well and had previously adapted his novel Wild at Heart (1990) into a film of the same name, he told him that he loved the phrase as a title for a movie.
-The two agreed to write a screenplay together, each having their own ideas of what Lost Highway should be.
-They ended up rejecting all of them.
+As Lynch knew Gifford well and had previously adapted his novel Wild at Heart (1990) into a film of the same name, he told Gifford that he loved the phrase as a title for a film, and the two agreed to write a screenplay together.
+Each initially had their own ideas of what Lost Highway should be, but ended up rejecting all of them.
 Lynch then told Gifford that, during the last night of shooting Fire Walk with Me, he had a thought about videotapes and a couple in crisis.
-This idea would develop into the first part of the film until Fred Madison is put on death row.
-Lynch and Gifford then realized that a transformation had to occur and another story, which would have several links to the first one but also differ, developed.
+This idea would develop into the first part of the film until Fred is put on death row.
+Lynch and Gifford then realized that a transformation had to occur and another story, which would have several links to the first one while differing from it, developed.
 It took them one month to finish the script.

 Lost Highway was partially inspired by the murder trial of O. J. Simpson and Simpson's ability to return to his normal life afterward.
-The film's opening scene, where Fred Madison hears the words "Dick Laurent is dead" over his intercom, was inspired by an analogous incident that happened to Lynch at his own house.
-Because his house was next to actor David Lander's house and both men have the same first name, Lynch thought the stranger must have been wrong about the address.
-The idea of the Mystery Man "came out of a feeling of a man who, whether real or not, gave the impression that he was supernatural," Lynch explained.
-The film was financed by the French production company Ciby 2000.
-Lynch's Asymmetrical Productions, whose offices are near his house in the Hollywood Hills, was also involved in the film's production.
+The scene where Fred hears the words "Dick Laurent is dead" over his intercom was inspired by a similar incident that happened to Lynch at his own house, which he ended up using as a shooting location for the film.
+Unlike the sinister nature of the scene in the film, Lynch assumed the stranger who left a message on his intercom had simply mistaken his house for that of actor David Lander, who lived next door.
+Lynch said the idea of the Mystery Man "came out of a feeling of a man who, whether real or not, gave the impression that he was supernatural".
+The film was financed by the French production company Ciby 2000 and Lynch's own Asymmetrical Productions.